jswz72/rash/README.md

-# RaSH
+# RuSH
-Rust a SHell
+A Rust SHell

 Simplicstic unix shell implementation in rust